 - Trackable and reliable – Magyar Posta acknowledges the dispatch of the mail item in writing on a form – a receipt –, and its individual identifier means it can be tracked and traced.
-The item will be delivered to the addressee (or another person entitled to receive mail) and the recipient acknowledges receipt by signing.

 - Flexible – The service is available for both domestic and international mail.
 Contracted partners can even produce the bar code identifier for the service themselves or have it produced based on the technical specifications made available.

 - For international mail the registered additional service is only available with priority letter mail.